gcsizmadia/EgonsoftHU.Extensions.DependencyInjection.Autofac/README.md

 If you need to access some external information (e.g. `IConfiguration`) inside a module for registering a service then you can inject it.

+Additionally, if you would like to use `IServiceCollection` extension methods inside your module then you can also inject an instance of it.

+**Note:**
+- Always create a new `IServiceCollection` instance for injection.
+- Do NOT inject the already existing instance from your `IHostBuilder`/`WebApplicationBuilder`/etc.

 Let's see the following example:

 ```csharp